Lady MAGA

-Lady MAGA is a character created by Ryan JuJu Hansen, a political activist, internet personality and former drag queen who supported Donald Trump during the 2020 United States presidential election.
-Ryan Hansen is a resident of Salt Lake City, Utah.
+Lady MAGA is a character created by Ryan Woods, an American political activist, internet personality and former drag queen who supported Donald Trump during the 2020 United States presidential election.
+Ryan Woods is a resident of Salt Lake City, Utah.

 Performer

-Ryan JuJu Hansen was raised in Sparks, Nevada, and was raised in the Church of Jesus Christ of Latter-day Saints.
-By the late 2010s, Hansen had established a reputation in the small community of drag queens in Salt Lake City, Utah, for his characterizations of Disney Princesses.
-Hansen, who is gay, said that he felt ostracized when he decided to vocalize his support for Donald Trump to gay friends in the mid-2010s, much like how he was ostracized and penalized as a gay former member of the LDS church and during his time at BYU where he received conversion therapy.
+Ryan Woods was raised in Salt Lake City, Utah, as a member of the Church of Jesus Christ of Latter-day Saints.
+By the late 2010s, Woods had established a reputation in the small community of drag queens in Salt Lake City, Utah, for his characterizations of Disney Princesses.
+Woods, who is gay, said that he felt ostracized when he decided to vocalize his support for Donald Trump to gay friends in the mid-2010s.

 Character

 Debut

-In August 2019, in posts to his social media accounts, Hansen unveiled the Lady MAGA character declaring that "I support President Trump, and I believe that together we can make America gay … I mean great again!"
-According to Hansen, his motivation for creating the Lady MAGA character was out of concern for the future of gun rights in the United States.
+In August 2019, in posts to his social media accounts, Woods unveiled the Lady MAGA character declaring that "I support President Trump, and I believe that together we can make America gay … I mean great again!"
+According to Woods, his motivation for creating the Lady MAGA character was out of concern for the future of gun rights in the United States.

-The Lady MAGA character was described by Real Clear Politics as approximately 6.5 feet in height "with long blond hair ... a red-white-blue tutu and red 8-inch heeled knee-high go-go boots".
+The Lady MAGA character was described by Real Clear Politics as approximately in height "with long blond hair ... a red-white-blue tutu and red 8-inch heeled knee-high go-go boots".
 "MAGA" is an acronym for "Make America Great Again", a campaign slogan used by the Donald Trump 2016 presidential campaign and Donald Trump 2020 presidential campaign.

 Appearances

 Lady MAGA attended a number of Trump and other political rallies in Utah during the 2020 United States presidential election, and addressed rallies organized by gay supporters of Trump in Los Angeles and Nashville in October 2020.
 She also appeared at the Conservative Political Action Conference in March 2020 in National Harbor, Maryland, among other conservative political events.
-Hansen was present during a confrontation between supporters and opponents of Donald Trump in San Francisco's Mission District in early 2020, described by Mission Local as "a tense and bizarre scene".
-Hansen has also released several singles of his music, one of note 'Blood Thinner' is targeted at former family members who betrayed him.
+Woods was present during a confrontation between supporters and opponents of Donald Trump in San Francisco's Mission District in early 2020, described by Mission Local as "a tense and bizarre scene".